datacamp-content-public/Introduction-to-R-CHPC-Becker-Library-I2-/chapter1.md

 ### Run the summary() function to get a variety of summary statistics for study_data.
 ```

-`@hint`
-To get all data except the first 8 lines, you need to use tail() function with negatiave numbers.
-To get all data except the last 8 lines, you need to use head() function with negatiave numbers.

 `@solution`
 ```{r}
 study_data <- read.csv(url("https://assets.datacamp.com/production/course_7304/datasets/study_data.csv"))